On Shavuot, Finding Myself at Sinai. Again.

-A recent convert to Judaism discusses why Shavuot is her favorite holiday
+A convert to Judaism discusses why the sleepless, all-night study sessions make this her favorite holiday

 A few weeks ago I had my friend Dahlia on the phone, subjecting her to my annual bitching about my least-favorite holiday, Passover.